War for the Planet of the Apes (soundtrack): Reception

 Justin Chang of Los Angeles Times called it as "piercingly beautiful score", while Joe Morgenstern of The Wall Street Journal called it as "majestic", Rolling Stone's Peter Travers hailed Giacchino's score as one of the film's best aspects.
-Calling it as "another excellent score", ScreenRant writer Sandy Schafer "one that, like his score for Dawn, is a throwback to the music from the very first Planet of the Apes movie - further amplifies its ominous temperament and dramatic storytelling approach".
-Jimmy Champane of Bloody Disgusting said "If I was held at gunpoint and forced to pick one aspect of War that stood out the most to me, it would be Michael Giacchino’s score.
-Even though some of the film’s best moments don’t feature any music at all, when the soundtrack kicks in, it’s impossible not to feel exactly what the characters on screen are feeling.
+Calling it as "another excellent score", Screen Rant writer Sandy Schafer "one that, like his score for Dawn, is a throwback to the music from the very first Planet of the Apes movie - further amplifies its ominous temperament and dramatic storytelling approach".
+Jimmy Champane of Bloody Disgusting said "If I was held at gunpoint and forced to pick one aspect of War that stood out the most to me, it would be Michael Giacchino's score.
+Even though some of the film's best moments don't feature any music at all, when the soundtrack kicks in, it's impossible not to feel exactly what the characters on screen are feeling.
 It calls back to the films that came before this franchise almost flawlessly all while feeling fresh and new with its string-heavy beats.
-Much like I did after seeing Star Wars Episode VII: The Force Awakens, I’ll be listening to War’s score on the way to work for weeks or even months to come."
-Gizmodo wrote "Lots of Reeves’ success comes from liberal use of a dynamic score by Michael Giacchino.
-It’s a wide-ranging composition that brings a true cohesion to the film.
+Much like I did after seeing Star Wars Episode VII: The Force Awakens, I'll be listening to War's score on the way to work for weeks or even months to come."
+Gizmodo wrote "Lots of Reeves' success comes from liberal use of a dynamic score by Michael Giacchino.
+It's a wide-ranging composition that brings a true cohesion to the film.
 The movie moves very quickly, but the music helps everything feels cohesive, propulsive and poignant."

 IndieWire noted the possibilities of Giacchino's score to be a potential Academy Award-nominee with Giacchino's score receiving critical praise.
-Writing for the same publication, chief critic Eric Kohn had opined that "Giacchino’s vibrant score is one of the reasons the Apes series 'distinguishes itself from so many cacophonous Hollywood spectacles.'"
+Writing for the same publication, chief critic Eric Kohn had opined that "Giacchino's vibrant score is one of the reasons the Apes series 'distinguishes itself from so many cacophonous Hollywood spectacles.'"